I build spaces where people can be human together, even when it’s hard.

 But here’s what the professional bio doesn’t capture: I’m endlessly curious about the weird edges of technology and humanity.
 What happens when someone falls in love with an AI?
 What do trolls actually want?
 What does it look like to build restorative justice tools in virtual space?

 I don’t have clean answers.
 I have experiments, research logs, and a willingness to sit in the mess.
+Below is a video made by a documentarian on how delicate and valuable connective spaces are in VR, and a segment by yours truly on what we all might be doing in this interconnected consciousness space.

 I believe conflict is information.
 I believe technology can help us become better humans, if we’re intentional about it.
 And I believe the most transformative spaces are the ones where people feel safe enough to be honest.